Setting Achievable New Years Resolutions

 6. Separate your goals into “Internal” and “External” Goals

 “Internal” Goals include goals that require you to improve and grow as a person to achieve them.
+We call these “Coachable Goals.”
 They require you to focus internally on you to become far more self aware of your passions, priorities, talents, integrity and dislikes.
-Lowering your weight level of 158 pounds, or to become the leader you have always wanted to be are the goals that will be much easier to achieve than you think, once you have discovered your true inner motivations and inner limiting conditions.
+Lowering your weight level of 158 pounds, or to become the leader you have always wanted to be, or change into your best career are internal goals.
+They will all be much easier to achieve than you think, once you have discovered your true inner motivations and inner limiting conditions.

 You will grow exponentially as you discover your own true passions and priorities, your own integrity points, your own hidden talents and the things you dislike doing.

 As an example, once you discover how passionate you are about improving your tennis game your strength of purpose to drop your weight will drive you to achieve that goal.
-Or once you discover how much you want to regain your health and enjoy your family and your personal hobbies (like tennis), you will be able to create new conditions that will allow you to fulfill your goals.
 Goals achieved!

-7. Connect with someone you trust to assist you to complete your Internal Goals.
+1. Connect with someone you trust to assist you to complete your “Internal” Goals.
 Growing and improving as a person is not a self-help process.
 Although the huge “Self-Help” industry would claim otherwise.

 You will need assistance.
 Unraveling the mystery of you requires you to connect with someone, who is trained, experienced and dedicated to assisting you to discover and reveal you to you, with total objectively, without any manipulation and with complete confidentiality.
 You will want this person to be your partner, to care enough about you to be very honest and trustworthy, to keep you accountable, and to assist you to accomplish your Internal Goals.

-One of the best sources for connecting with the right person to assist you to accomplish your Internal Goals is to find your ideal life coach.
+One of the best sources for connecting with the right person to assist you to accomplish your “Internal” Goals is to find your ideal life coach.
+In fact, the reason you engage your own life coach is to actually achieve your “Internal” goals (Coachable Goals)

-8. Consider getting experts to accomplish some of your “External” Goals for you.
-Since you are not required to change or improve as a person to accomplish these goals, you can have experts accomplish them for you, and they will probably complete them better than you would.
+2. Consider getting experts to accomplish some of your “External” Goals for you.
+Since you are not required to change or improve as a person to accomplish these goals, you can have experts accomplish them for you.
+Normally, they will probably complete them better than you would.
 Picking the right people and conditions of achieving these goals will be your focus, and once done, goals achieved!

 For example to have the house painted, consider hiring an expert house painter to paint it for you.

-9. Personally celebrate the achievement of each goal.
+1. Personally celebrate the achievement of each goal (New Years Resolution).
 Rejoice with someone who cares about you and who understands the importance of each goal.
 Do so immediately when the goal has been completed.

 For example, celebrate reaching 158 pounds or your final chosen weight, with someone who understands what it meant to you.
 Celebrate the painting of your house, even though it was done by your expert house painter.

-10. Add new goals to your list.
-You will want to add new goals (resolutions) as you complete old ones, or you will want to adjust the ones you have to meet new circumstances.
+2. Add new goals to your list.
+You will want to add new goals (New Years Resolutions) as you complete old ones.
+Or you will want to adjust the goals you have to meet new circumstances.
 You will achieve your goals much faster and more completely as you get into the hang of the above steps.

 It is critical that you create newer, more important and more valuable goals on a continuous basis.
+Turn your New Years Resolutions into All Year Goals.
 By creating new and more valuable and more exciting goals you continue your successful life journey towards your chosen destinations in your life to give it meaning, purpose, and fun.
 You will be celebrating your feelings of accomplishment, your successes, more frequently and these successes will create the culture and attitude of more successes.

 Do not wait until the beginning of each year to plot and achieve your most important achievements!
 Make goal settings and achievements a year round successful and enjoyable process.
 Have fun with your New Years Resolutions and enjoy the rewards of actually achieving them.